-F. FRONTAGE TYPES - DESIGN AND APPLICATION

-Frontage Types are the primary façade or area of the Lot that provides the transition from the private realm to the public realm.
+F. FRONTAGE TYPES - DESIGN AND APPLICATION Frontage Types are the primary façade or area of the Lot that provides the transition from the private realm to the public realm.
 There are five basic Frontage Types that may be used in order to provide a varied and rich streetscape: Front Yard, Porch, Stoop, Shopfront and Awning and Gallery.

-Refer to Table 5-3 for a brief summary of each and the associated Building Type that it may be used with.
+Refer to Table 5-3 for a brief summary of each and the associated Building

+Refe of each and the associated Building Type that it may be used with.
 This section describes general Guidelines, Standards and key details that define each Frontage Type and the principals to be used when designing these elements.